-Other properties owned in an LLC are NOT eligible.
+Other properties owned in an LLC that do not meet the aforementioned conditions are NOT eligible.

-4.4.2.1.1 Property Secured by a Reverse Mortgage
+4.3.4: Property Secured by a Reverse Mortgage

 Applicants whose property is encumbered with a reverse mortgage at the time of the storm event are eligible to apply, provided the borrowers were occupying the property as their primary residence at the time of the storms.